Design of Robotics and Embedded systems, Analysis, and Modeling Seminar (DREAMS)

-The Design of Robotics and Embedded systems, Analysis, and Modeling Seminar (DREAMS) occurs weekly on Tuesdays from 4.10-5.00 p.m. in 490H Cory Hall (inside Swarm Lab).
+The Design of Robotics and Embedded systems, Analysis, and Modeling Seminar (DREAMS) occurs weekly on Mondays from 4.10-5.00 p.m. in 250 Sutardja Dai Hall.

 The Design of Robotics and Embedded systems, Analysis, and Modeling Seminar topics are announced to the DREAMS list, which includes the chessworkshop workgroup, which includes the chesslocal workgroup.